Dollarsssss/Dollarsssss/README.md

 I am learning About Website Development

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning Such as TypeScript, NextJS, JWT
+* 🧠  I'm learning Such as TypeScript, NextJS, Sass

 ### Skills